Little Simz wins the 2022 Mercury Prize for 'Sometimes I Might Be Introvert’

 Eleven of the 12 nominees were recently confirmed to perform live at tonight’s ceremony with each artist performing one track from their shortlisted album.
 Only Harry Styles was unable to attend, and instead pre-recorded a special live performance of ‘As It Was’.

 Wet Leg kicked off the ceremony with a live rendition of their hit ‘Chaise Longue’, before Joy Crookes performed ‘Feet Don’t Fail Me Now’ and Yard Act played a raucous ‘100% Endurance’.
-Kojey Radical meanwhile performed with string section for his rendition of ‘Gangsta’.
+Kojey Radical meanwhile performed with a string section for his rendition of ‘Gangsta’.

 Elsewhere, Self Esteem was flanked by backing singers for ‘I Do This All The Time’ while Jessie Buckley & Bernard Butler played a stirring version of ‘Footnotes On The Map’.
 Nova Twins kicked off a raucous performance of ‘Antagonist’ before Sam Fender performed a rousing rendition of ‘Seventeen Going Under’.